reichlab/variant-nowcast-hub/README.md

 ### Notation

-We will collect nowcasts for $\theta$, a $K$-vector, where $K$ is the number of clades we are interested in, and whose $k$th element, $\theta_k$ , is the true proportion of all current SARS-CoV-2 infections which are clade $k$.
+We will collect nowcasts for $\theta$, a $K$-vector, where $K$ is the number of clades we are interested in, and whose $k^{th}$ element, $\theta_k$ , is the true proportion of all current SARS-CoV-2 infections which are clade $k$.
 We observe $C = (C_1, … , C_K)$, the vector of observed counts for each of the $K$ clades of interest for a particular location and target date, and let $N = \sum_k C_k$ be the total number of sequences collected for that date and location (for simplicity here, we are omitting subscripts for date and location).
 Variation in $C$ depends on the total number of sequenced specimens, $N$.
 Thus, accurate nowcasts of the observed $C$ would require teams to model and forecast $N$, which is not of epidemiological interest.

 ### Point forecast evaluation